 Professor Susan Bayly

-Susan Bayly is Professor of Historical Anthropology in the Cambridge University Division of Social Anthropology.
+Susan Bayly is Professor of Historical Anthropology (Emerita) in the Cambridge University Department of Social Anthropology.

 Her research focuses on colonialism and its cultural afterlife in Asia's former French and British colonies.
 She regularly conducts ethnographic research in Vietnam as part of a larger comparative project on empire and post-colonial transformations in a variety of periods and settings.
 She has completed a study of Hanoi intelligentsia families in the former socialist world system, and more recently a comparative project with Dr Nicholas Long of LSE on Achievement & Competitiveness in Vietnam & Indonesia, involving fieldwork on the ways achievement is enacted and understood in these two key sites of Southeast Asian transformation experiences.
 Her current concern is with familial and personal experiences of marketisation in today's Vietnam, a project building on fieldwork with Hanoi families from diverse urban backgrounds, exploring the skills and moral capital attained from work and training in sites where women particularly have learned to hold their own as traders and service-sector workers in the key labour-deficit Asian 'tiger' states.
 She is also researching the many forms of official and personal visual culture that form a key context for the understanding of citizenship and the modern family in today's Hanoi.